hyperledger/fabric-ca/docs/source/serverconfig.rst

     #  3) pathlength == 0 means a limit of 0 is requested;
     #     this is the default for an intermediate CA, which means it can not issue
     #     CA certificates though it can still issue end entity certificates.
+    #  The "hosts" field will be used to specify Subject Alternative Names
+    #  if the server creates a self-signed TLS certificate.
     ###########################################################################
     csr:
        cn: <<<COMMONNAME>>>